Same-sex marriage in the Northern Mariana Islands

+Legal history

 Background

 There is no prohibition on same-sex marriage in the laws of the Northern Mariana Islands, nor do the statutes specify the sex of the parties to a marriage between citizens.
 However, other provisions appear to assume that the parties are not of the same sex.
 For example, in the case of a marriage involving one or more non-citizens, the statutes provide that "the male at the time of contracting the marriage be at least 18 years of age and the female at least 16 years of age."
 Similarly, statutes concerning divorce describe the partners to a marriage as "husband" and "wife".
 In December 2004, the Northern Mariana Islands House of Representatives voted 15–0 with 1 abstention in favor of a constitutional amendment banning same-sex marriage.
 The measure was introduced to the House by Speaker Benigno Fitial, who cited his Catholic faith as his reason for supporting the proposal.
 The amendment would have added the following section to the Northern Mariana Islands Commonwealth Constitution: "It is the public policy of the Commonwealth to protect the unique relationship of marriage and that only the union of one man and one woman shall be valid or recognized as a marriage in the CNMI and the legislature may enact no law inconsistent with the public policy on marriage."
 The amendment failed to pass the Senate.

 The Ninth Circuit Court of Appeals' decisions in Sevcik v.
 Sandoval and Latta v.
 Otter, which struck down same-sex marriage bans in Nevada and Idaho as unconstitutional, are binding precedent on federal courts in the Northern Mariana Islands.
 However, from October 2014, when this precedent took effect, until June 2015, when the Supreme Court invalidated all bans in Obergefell v.
 Hodges, no same-sex couple filed suit in the District Court for the Northern Mariana Islands to force the issue.